 - A chance to stay the night at a gassho-zukuri lodging

 - Seasonal light-up ceremonies that make the already impressive village truly magical

-You can visit Ainokura as a daytrip from Toyama or Takaoka.
+You can visit Ainokura as a day trip from Toyama or Takaoka.
 From Shintakaoka Station, take the bus to the Ainokura stop; the journey takes about an hour.
 Those coming from Shirakawago can also take the same bus line, going in the opposite direction, reaching Ainokura in about 45 minutes.

 Ainokura's location deep in the Gokayama valley has long isolated it from outside influence.
 Although accessible by bus, the village retains the timeless ambiance of a bygone era.
-Along with neighboring Suganuma Village and nearby Shirakawa-go, it's also one of only three villages of its kind, a key factor in a shared UNESCO status.
+Along with neighboring Suganuma Village and nearby Shirakawa-go, it's also one of only three villages of its kind, a key factor in its shared UNESCO status.